-POTUS Continues To Target Voter Fraud, States Resist
+Donald Trump Continues To Target Voter Fraud, States Resist

-President Donald Trump turned to Twitter Saturday to express his displeasure about the refusal of more than two dozen states to hand over information to help the White House curb voter fraud.
+President Donald Trump turned to Twitter on Saturday to express his displeasure about the refusal of more than two dozen states to hand over information to help the White House curb voter fraud.

 “Numerous states are refusing to give information to the very distinguished VOTER FRAUD PANEL.
 What are they trying to hide,” the president tweeted.